-In accordance with RCW 35.77.010, cities in Washington State are required to prepare and adopt a comprehensive six-year Transportation Improvement Plan (TIP).
-The City's six-year TIP must be consistent with its comprehensive plan transportation element.
-The six-year TIP should include transportation projects, such as road and bridge work, as well as new or enhanced bicycle or pedestrian facilities.
+In accordance with RCW 35.77.010, cities in Washington State are required to prepare and adopt a comprehensive six-year transportation improvement plan (TIP).
+A city's TIP must be consistent with its comprehensive plan transportation element.
+RCW 35.77.010 requires that the City hold at least one public hearing on the TIP and to submit the adopted TIP to the Washington State Secretary of Transportation.
+The TIP must be adopted no later than July 1, 2021.